What attracted you to join the business in 2009?

 It’s great to be able to drive my passion for the sector into a thriving business that continues to collect accolades for outstanding achievement.
 We are able to provide opportunities for others developing through their recruitment careers.

 I am also lucky to work with a great business partner who is on the same page in terms of their approach to business and life.
+We have a fantastic team with us at HorizonOne and I genuinely enjoy coming to work!

 What do you see as the future for professional recruitment going forward?